Nisha-Dahiya6/Snowflake-Dbt-Order-ND856/README.md

 🧪 Testing

 - order_id uniqueness in fct_orders
+  🚀 in fct_orders configured unique key.

-- Referential integrity between fct_orders and dimensions
+- Referential integrity between fct_orders and dimensions 🚀 in fct_orders.yml file implemented tests - not_null and relationships.
+    1. not_null: in fct_order table - column order_id, cusstomer_id, product_id
+    2. relationships:
+         => fct_order.customer_id references to dim_customers.customer_id
+         => fct_order.product_id references to dim_products.product_id

 - Freshness of order_updated_at
+  🚀 in fct_orders and fct_order_items used is_implemented() function for full load for first time and delta load for subsequent

 1. How would you handle deletes from MongoDB?
 2. How would this design scale for very large volumes?